Antoine Lemarié

-Antoine Lemarié (born 9 February 1996) is a French professional footballer who plays as a winger for Ykkönen club KuPS Akatemia.
+Antoine Lemarié (born 9 February 1996) is a French professional footballer who plays as a winger for Primera Divisió club CE Casa de Portugal.

 Career

 Lemarié had spent several years playing for Finnish low tier teams such as Espoo, JKK, Vaajakoski and RoPS.

 In January 2023, Lemarié signed for Greek club Paniliakos.
 He left the club after playing one match.
 It was reported that the team owed him the promised salary and he was menaced by the team's president after reminding him about the issue.

-In December, Lemarié joined Cambodian club Boeung Ket, signing his first professional contract in a 6 months deal.
+In December, Lemarié joined Cambodian club Boeung Ket, signing his first professional contract in a 6 month deal.
 He made his professional debut on 12 December 2023 in his team's 0–2 defeat against Visakha.

 Lemarié returned to Finland to play for KuPS Akatemia, the academy team of Veikkausliiga team KuPS, for the 2025 season in the Ykkönen, or Finnish third division.